MertColakk/MertColakk/README.md

 If you are as enthusiastic about Machine Learning and AI as I am, let's connect and explore how we can collaborate on exciting ventures and bring remarkable ideas to life!"

-Feel free to customize this bio to best reflect your personality and aspirations.
-Good luck with your LinkedIn profile and future opportunities!

 ## 💻 Technical Skills

 - Python: ![Python](https://img.shields.io/badge/Python-Advenced-blue)